-Note: Effective 2024, the certification cycle for all ABMS specialties, including anesthesiology, will move from a 10-year cycle to a five-year cycle.
+Note: Starting 2024, the certification cycle for all ABMS specialties, including anesthesiology, moved from a 10-year cycle to a five-year cycle.
 The five-year cycle will start after completion of the current 10-year cycle or as of January 1, 2024, for all newly certified diplomates.

-There is only one set of MOCA 2.0 requirements, no matter how many certificates a diplomate is maintaining [see Section 4.03].
+There is only one set of MOCA requirements, no matter how many certificates a diplomate is maintaining [see Section 4.03].

-- All diplomates with current time-limited certificates in anesthesiology or an anesthesiology subspecialty can register for MOCA 2.0 in their ABA portal account, as can diplomates with nontime-limited certificates in anesthesiology (those certified before 2000) and/or non-time-limited certificates in critical care medicine who are participating in MOCA. - Diplomates with non-time-limited certificates in anesthesiology or critical care medicine who are not enrolled in MOCA can voluntarily register for MOCA 2.0. - Newly certified diplomates can register for MOCA 2.0 in their portal account immediately after we award them certification. - Time-limited certificate holders whose subspecialty certificates in pain medicine or critical care medicine expired on or before Dec.
-31, 2016, must reestablish eligibility for subspecialty certification and successfully complete the subspecialty certification exam before being eligible to register for MOCA 2.0 [see Section 5.12]. - Time-limited anesthesiology certificate holders whose certificates expired from Dec.
+- All diplomates with current time-limited certificates in anesthesiology or an anesthesiology subspecialty can register for MOCA in their ABA GO physician portal account, as can diplomates with non- time-limited certificates in anesthesiology (those certified before 2000) and/or non-time-limited certificates in critical care medicine who are participating in MOCA. - Diplomates with non-time-limited certificates in anesthesiology or critical care medicine who are not enrolled in MOCA can voluntarily register for MOCA. - Newly certified diplomates can register for MOCA in their ABA GO physician portal account immediately after the ABA awards them certification. - • - Time-limited certificate holders whose subspecialty certificates in pain medicine or critical care medicine expired on or before Dec.
+31, 2016, must reestablish eligibility for subspecialty certification and successfully complete the subspecialty certification exam before being eligible to register for MOCA [see Section 5.12]. - Time-limited anesthesiology certificate holders whose certificates expired from Dec.
 31, 2011, to Dec.
-31, 2016, must complete a portion of the staged examinations requirements before being eligible to register for MOCA 2.0 [see Section 4.04.A].
+31, 2016, must complete a portion of the staged examinations requirements before being eligible to register for MOCA [see Section 4.04.A].